rails-girls-summer-of-code/summer-of-code/students/application.md

 <span class="glyphicon glyphicon-unchecked"></span> Has your team found a suitable workspace for the duration of the program?
 <span class="glyphicon glyphicon-unchecked"></span> Do you agree with and meet all of the requirements listed above?

+Then go ahead and create your application here: <a href="https://teams.railsgirlssummerofcode.org/">https://teams.railsgirlssummerofcode.org/</a>

+If you need help setting up your application, go to the "Help" Section in our teams app: <a href="https://teams.railsgirlssummerofcode.org/">https://teams.railsgirlssummerofcode.org/pages/help<a href="https://teams.railsgirlssummerofcode.org/">.

+<h3 id="student-support">More questions?</h3>

+If you have more questions on how to apply, you can also hop into our <a href="https://rgsoc-student-application.herokuapp.com/">Student Support Slack channel</a>.